thap2331/jobs_tracker/developer_readme.md

 ### Things to do next (order by priority)

+- Prep for release
+  - Developer's version
+    - Improve readme for developers
+    - Test with Shaswot, Caleb for readme
+  - Prod version
+    - Read and make it better (readme)
+  - Start adding tests
+  - GitHub Actions
+  - What liscence to release it under

 - Add cron job
   - Use .env file to find absolute path. `echo "$(sort .env.dev | uniq)" > .env.dev`
   - To run crawl in prod mode (for this work delete the repo and make readme as you set up for a prod.)